 At its peak, furlough was maintaining 5.1 million jobs (January 2021) (now approximately 3.4m).
 Over 11.5 million jobs have been supported (most recent figures from 30th April 2021 – via gov.uk) since the scheme began in March 2020.
 Costing an estimated £66bn, the scheme has protected millions of jobs, but it is due to end in the autumn.
 The government will start reducing support from July in preparation for the expected end date.
 This means employers will have to start contributing to keep their workers at home/on furlough.

 Furlough, or the Coronavirus Job retention Scheme, began in March 2020 as a response to Covid-19 becoming widespread.
 It allows employers to claim 80% of their employee’s wages if they were unable to continue working during the coronavirus.
-Hospitality, hotels and air transport were some of the worst affected by the lockdowns and have been some of the highest users of furlough.
+Hospitality, hotels and air transport are some of the worst affected by the lockdowns and have been some of the highest users of furlough.

 Make sure to note: the scheme does not affect your employment rights such as right to annual leave, sick pay, maternity and redundancy payments etc.